-Curricular Focus: English Language Development will master the skills of the English Standards, Common Core State a State Standards.
+Curricular Focus: English Language Development Goal: English Learners will master the skills of the English Language Development Standards, Common Core State Standards, and California State Standards.
 Measurable Outcomes Instrument

 Outcome #1: Annual reclassification rate will increase by 1% from the year before and/or exceed 10% of English Learners as measured by CALPADS reporting.